LoveLess1212/CSE_VGU_ObsidianMarkDown/IT Security/IT Security doc.md

 	* Site to site:
 		![alt text](img/SitetositeVPN.PNG "Logo Title Text 1")
 		* Remarks: R1 and R2 don't know whether there is a VPN or what happens in between, end to end encryption is recommend
 * **How IPSec works in detail.
-In your explanation, the terms AH, ESP, Tunnel Mode and Transport mode should be addressed.
-Also, describe what the Sequence Number in AH and ESP is used for.**
+In your explanation, the terms AH, [[Encapsulating security payload|ESP]], Tunnel Mode and Transport mode should be addressed.
+Also, describe what the Sequence Number in AH and [[Encapsulating security payload|ESP]] is used for.**
 	* The IP security (IPSec) is an Internet Engineering Task Force (IETF) standard suite of protocols between 2 communication points across the IP network that provide data authentication, integrity, and confidentiality.
 It also defines the encrypted, decrypted and authenticated packets
 	* Components of IP Security:
-		* Encapsulating Security Payload (ESP): It provides data integrity, encryption, authentication and anti replay.
+		* [[Encapsulating Security Payload]] ([[Encapsulating security payload|ESP]]): It provides data integrity, encryption, authentication and anti replay.
 It also provides authentication for payload.
 		* Authentication Header (AH): It provides data integrity, authentication and anti replay and it does not provide encryption.
 The anti replay protection, protects against unauthorized transmission of packets.
 It does not protect data’s confidentiality.
 		* Internet Key Exchange (IKE): Internet Key Exchange (IKE) provides message content protection and also an open frame for implementing standard algorithms such as SHA and MD5.
 The algorithm’s IP sec users produces a unique identifier for each packet.
 This identifier then allows a device to determine whether a packet has been correct or not.
 Packets which are not authorized are discarded and not given to receiver.
 	* Uses of IP Security: